Frequently Asked Questions

 The sensor is measuring vibrations using a small sensor similar to an accelerometer, a common type of sensor found in many smartphones, activity trackers, and other devices.
 The method of calculating heart rate, respiratory rate, and other physiologic measures from the vibrations is called ballistocardiography.

 Will the sensor work with more than one person in the bed?

 The sensor hasn’t been fully tested for accuracy with two people in a bed.

 This is normal.
 There is a small computer inside the sensor that is doing all the hard work of estimating heart rate and other signals from the vibrations it picks up and this leads to it heating up.

 What if someone else is going to be sleeping in the bed?

-If this is a temporary arrangement for a night or two (Uncle John is in town, for example), it’s probably easiest to leave the sensor and strap in place and unplug the device so that no data from the other person is sent to Tueo.
-If it will be for a bit longer, you may consider moving the sensor to wherever the individual with asthma is now sleeping.
+If this is a temporary arrangement for a night or two (Cousin Tanya is in town, for example), it’s probably easiest to leave the sensor and strap in place and unplug the device so that no data from the other person is sent to Tueo.
+In this case you'll get an alert saying no data is coming through to us, and you can indicate when you intend to turn it back on.
+If the sleeping arrangement will be for more than a night or two, you may consider moving the sensor to wherever the individual with asthma is now sleeping.
 In this case you will need to recalibrate the sensor to the new setup.
 See the steps under the question ‘What if there’s a change to a new mattress or bed?’.